How efficiency shapes market impact: Model description

 \section{Model description}

 We study a stylized model of an algorithmic trading service combining and executing orders of long-term traders.
-This can be thought of as a broker-dealer receiving multiple orders on the same security and executing them algorithmically at the same time, or as an institutional trading desk of a large asset manager combining the orders from multiple portfolio managers into one large metaorder.
+This can be thought of as a broker-dealer receiving multiple orders on the same security, or as an institutional trading desk of a large asset manager combining the orders from multiple portfolio managers into one large metaorder.
 Our goal is to model the price impact of a metaorder during a trading period in which it may or may not be present.
-We set up the model in a stylized manner as a game in which trading takes place across multiple periods, after which final prices are revealed.
+We set up the model in a stylized manner as a game in which trading takes place across multiple periods.
+Before the game starts long-term traders receive an information signal; at the end of the trading period final prices, which reflect the signal, are revealed.
 While this is somewhat artificial in comparison to a real market (which has no such thing as a ``final" price), the framework is simple enough to allow us to find a solution, and the basic conclusions should apply more broadly.
 The structure of the model is in many respects similar to the classic framework of Kyle (\citeyear{Kyle85}), but with several important differences.
-(A point-by-point comparison is made in the conclusions).
+In our framework the informed trader does not have a monopoly -- they are competitive profit maximizers.
+Also, the total number of periods is not known, so the market makers must consider at each step the two possibilities that the game will either stop or continue on the next round.
+A point-by-point comparison with Kyle's model is made in the conclusions.